javaPaulVI/encryptor/README.md

 To run the Web interface:

-- Run `Message-Encryptor.exe`
+- Run `message-encryptor` in your terminal to start the app
-- After the Browser with the interface opens the application is ready to use
+- After the Browser with the interface opens, the application is ready to use

 ### Terminal Interface